If innovation were the measure, the Canadian life sciences sector would be rich indeed.

 Are there Canadian supply-chain opportunities for companies in this sector?

 Absolutely.
 We recognize that Canada only has a few $1 billion-plus leaders (mainly in pharma) who have significant global supply chains.
 As a result, it is important for Canadian companies to have access to Canadian and global supply chain leaders.
-We work with our colleagues at Global Affairs Canada (GAC) to facilitate global supply-chain mechanisms by introducing small Canadian companies to large international players in this segment who look to either buy Canadian products, distribute them globally as part of their product offering, work through licencing agreements or develop joint-venture strategies that help lift Canadians into the rising tide of innovation.
+We work with our colleagues at Global Affairs Canada (GAC) to facilitate global supply-chain mechanisms by introducing small Canadian companies to large international players in this segment who look to either buy Canadian products, distribute them globally as part of their product offering, work through licensing agreements or develop joint-venture strategies that help lift Canadians into the rising tide of innovation.

 What are the characteristics of the life sciences companies that do well exporting?